 While visiting the Grand Canyon Village, you can explore local shopping venues for hiking and camping supplies, crafts made by American Indians, and local souvenirs.
-The Grand Canyon National Park also offers lodging and a walking tour.
+The Grand Canyon National Park also offers lodging and a walking guided tour.

 The South Rim Trail is highly recommended if you’re looking for a hike.
 The Lipan Point, which gives you magnificent views of the Colorado River, is another spot you may want to visit.
 After a long day, watching the sunset (or sunrise if you’re dedicated enough) from the Grand Canyon is an unforgettable experience.

 Las Vegas: Grand Canyon West Bus Tour with Hoover Dam Stop – Day Trip

 From South Rim: Grand Canyon Spirit Helicopter Tour

 Distance from Las Vegas: 125-130 miles, approximately 2 hours drive

 Death Valley National Park is the closest when it comes to national parks near Las Vegas.
 That’s not the only reason to visit Death Valley National Park; it is one of the largest national parks in the United States.
 Apart from being an exceptionally diverse land, you can find North America’s driest and hottest points in this park.